-Transitioning military can find general information and advice about transitioning from military life back to life among civilians.
-When transitioning, there are a number of things to prepare for, places veterans can look to for support, and even help finding jobs.
-The information below is meant to inform transitioning military and spouses about the most important steps to take and resources available when preparing for life as a civilian.
+If you are getting ready to leave the military, you’ll want to find information and advice about transitioning from military life back to life among civilians.
+During the transition, there are many things to prepare for, places you can find support, and even help finding a job.
+The information below will inform transitioning military and spouses about the most important steps to take and resources available to prepare for life as a civilian.

 Ok, returning to the civilian world is a little scarier than it sounds.
 But don’t worry!
 The best thing you can do for you and your family is to gather as much information as possible prior to actually transitioning out of the military.
 The “transition” period is usually during terminal leave, however, the actual transition can take a little longer than the short length of terminal leave.
 Here are some ways to get organized and to ensure the smoothest transition possible.
 The most important thing is simple: stay positive.

 First, face the change.

 You are here: You receive any combination of the following: base pay, BAH, BAS, COLA, FLPP, and maybe another specialized pay or two.
 You receive an annual uniform allowance.
 You have a stable job.
 You have health insurance.
 You have dental insurance.
 Plus a few more perks.

 When transitioning: You will be in a little place called limbo: Mostly, you will be confronted with question after question.
 Where will I live?
 What will I do?
 Should I go back to school?
 What about my family?
 And the list goes on—but don’t get overwhelmed.
 Instead, take it one step at a time.